DatamanTheGreat/iambic-keyboard/README.md

 # Original Idea
 Full credit for the design on this goes to these guys:  https://trmm.net/Morse_Code_keyboard/

 This is forked from TemporarilyOffline/usb-paddle because I plan on drastically changing the setup to include external pots and allowing the teensy to play as an input audio device to the computer.
+Eventually I will also make a fork for the Raspberry Pi Pico in order to make this project more accessible.

 # Improvements over usb-paddle